benjimeistro/BitronBV2010-10_FWUpgrade/README.md

 Firstly: Many Thanks to Elelabs, Chris Jackson and NilsOF.

 Background:
-The Bitron BV AV2010/10 Funkstick I bought from Amazon was loaded with FW version 5.8.0.

-Which worked on my OpenHAB system but not very well. :(

-I had kept an eye on FW upgrade methods for the Bitron BV AV2010/10, but nothing concrete had arisen.
+The Bitron BV AV2010/10 Funkstick I bought from Amazon was loaded with FW version 5.8.0, which worked on my OpenHAB system but not very well. :( I had kept an eye on FW upgrade methods for the Bitron BV AV2010/10, but nothing concrete had arisen.

 There was this link here: https://github.com/zigpy/bellows/issues/348